magomimmo/modern-cljs/doc/tutorial-09.md

              (wrap-rpc)))
 ```

-As you see, in the namesapce declaration we added a requirement
+As you see, in the namespace declaration we added a requirement
 relative to the `modern-cljs.core` namespace to be able to intern the
 `handler` symbol we previoulsy defined.